How to Celebrate Australia Day From Home – January 26th!

 - Create (or eat) traditional Australian cuisine – from vegemite on toast bread to barbecue snags, Anzac biscuits, Cherry Ripe chocolate bars, meat pies and fairy bread, there are a variety of authentically Australian goodies to spread, bake and snack on that’ll last you for days.
 Here’s a list of traditional Australian eats to taste or attempt to make at home.

-- Hold an Australian movie marathon – with the cold days here in Canada during this national event, it makes sense to stay in and build a watchlist with a variety of movies, as well as shows, that are either starred in by Aussie actors, or are written or directed by Australians.
-Alternatively, you can tune in to Australia Day events that will be streamed online.
-Some Aussie movie suggestions to queue up on your streaming service:
+- Hold an Australian movie marathon – with the cold days here in Canada during this national event, it makes sense to stay in and build a watchlist with a variety of movies, as well as shows, that are either starred in by Aussie actors, or are written or directed by Australians, or simply set or filmed in the country.
+So grab a box of Tim Tams for your movie-watching snack, and check out some of our Aussie movie suggestions to queue up on your streaming services: